GSMSTCSClub/spellingbee-synthesizer/README.md

 ![image](https://github.com/user-attachments/assets/097dcced-996e-4df3-a618-d2d1811d5ea0)

 ## Overview
-The Spelling Bee Synthesizer is a web application designed to assist students in practicing for spelling bees.
+The Spelling Bee Synthesizer is a web application made with Google Sheets, Google Apps Scripts, and a Flask Server acting as a REST API endpoint designed to assist students in practicing for spelling bees.
 This tool utilizes the Google Cloud Text-to-Speech (TTS) API, service workers, and Google Apps Scripts to automate the pronunciation of words through a server endpoint.

 ## Features